Chapter 2: Real Estate Investing Education

 The role of a mentor is to make the journey from point A to point B a little quicker and a little easier.
-For many want to be investors - paying for a mentor is the quickest and easiest way to find a mentor.
+For many wannabe investors, paying for a mentor is the quickest and easiest way to find a mentor.
 But should you?

-Finally, before paying for a paid mentor or program, follow this one final step: Wait!
-Often times, pitches and pressure applied from the individuals promoting a program are effective at striking the emotional nerve and as a result, can encourage you to buy out of fear or on excitement rather than prudence.
+Finally, before paying for a mentor or program, follow this one final step: Wait!
+Oftentimes, pitches and pressure applied from the individuals promoting a program are effective at striking the emotional nerve and as a result, can encourage you to buy out of fear or on excitement, rather than prudence.
 Wait a few weeks to see if you are still as interested.
-Many times - when the daze from the salesman’s shiny new suit wears off, the programs is suddenly not as appealing.
-After all, there is a reason they want you to “sign up TODAY”!
+Many times, when the daze from the salesman’s shiny new suit wears off, the program is suddenly not as appealing.
+After all, there is a reason they want you to “sign up TODAY!”